sciserver/SciScript-Python/README.md

 1.- Run `python ShowSciServerTags.py` in order to see the version tags that label each SciServer release containing new SciScript code.

-2.- To update or install, run `python Update.py tag`, where `tag` is the version tag of the SciServer release containing the SciScript version you want to install or update to (see previous step).
+2.- To install, run `python Install.py tag`, where `tag` is the version tag of the SciServer release containing the SciScript version you want to install or update to (see previous step).
 If `tag` is not specified, then the latest version will be installed.

 ## Creating HTML documentation: